-Nationally, KCC’s chapter has achieved Five Star status—for the highest level of activity—in six of the last seven years.
+Nationally, KCC’s chapter has achieved Five Star status—for the highest level of activity—18 times since the 2000-01 year, including in 2020-21.
 KCC also is part of the Illinois Region of Phi Theta Kappa.

 We hope you will consider membership in Phi Theta Kappa, an international honor society for two-year college students!
 Membership is based on academic achievement.
 To be eligible, you must